makerdao/mips/MIP4/mip4.md

 ## Motivation

 The motivation behind this proposal is that changing small details to MIPs should not require the original MIP to become obsolete or replaced, so this Process-MIP is needed to define and outline the process behind making these changes to MIPs once they have already been ratified and implemented.
-Additionally, this MIP defines the process for the removal of MIPs that are have become no longer useful.
+Additionally, this MIP defines the process for the removal of MIPs that have become obsolete.

 ## Specification / Proposal Details